zdravkov/kendo-docs/api/web/menu.md

 #### Returns

-`Menu` Returns the Menu object to support chaining.
+`kendo.ui.Menu` Returns the Menu object to support chaining.

 ### destroy
 Prepares the **Menu** for safe removal from DOM.
 Detaches all event handlers and removes jQuery.data attributes to avoid memory leaks.
 Calls destroy method of any child Kendo widgets.